Béni Mellal-Khénifra: Economy

 Agriculture comprises the majority of the region's economy.
 Major crops include cereals, beetroot, olives, citrus fruits, and pomegranates; the production of milk and meat is also substantial.
 The Ouled Abdoun Basin near Khouribga holds 44% of Morocco's phosphate reserves.

 Infrastructure

 The A4 expressway connects the region with the rest of the national expressway network, passing through the cities of Beni Mellal, Oued Zem an, d Khouribga as it heads northwest to Berrechid just south of Casablanca.
-National Route 8 is another important highway, connecting Beni Mellal and Khenifra with Marrakesh in the southeast and Fez in the northwest.
+National Route 8 is another important highway, connecting Beni Mellal and Khenifra with Marrakesh in the southwest and Fez in the northeast.
 Beni Mellal Airport is served by Royal Air Maroc, and there is a rail line with passenger service that runs between Oued Zem, Khouribga, and Casablanca.